U54Bioinformatics/PhylinSic_Project/README.md

 conda install -c bioconda beast2
 ```

-* The [Snakefile](Snakefile) that contains the Snakemake rules.

-Remember when I mentioned that you may need to do things differently?
-Well, I needed to.
-I ran into an incompatibility between Java and R
+*Note*: Using Conda, I ran into an incompatibility between Java and R
 that I could not resolve.
-The rJava installed by conda did not
+The rJava installed by Conda did not work.
-work.

 ```
 > library(rJava)